Skip to Content

 • There are similar retro soda fountains on the main streets in Riverhead (Star Confectionary Store, below) and Bridgehampton (Bridgehampton Candy Kitchen).
 They all serve breakfast and lunch and make their own ice cream.

-star confectionary is a classic luncheonette and ice cream parlor in riverhead.
+Star confectionary is a classic luncheonette and ice cream parlor in riverhead.

 3. On our recent springtime visit we parked in Southampton and strolled up main street looking for lunch.
 75 Main caught our eye.